AsimovPlatform/protoflow/README.md

   Messages are Protocol Buffers packets that are processed by blocks.

 ### Blocks

+The built-in blocks provided by Protoflow are listed below:

 | Block           | Description                                                |
 | :-------------- | :--------------------------------------------------------- |